Filike/Filike/README.md

 - 👋 Hi, I’m @Filike
 - 👀 I’m interested in metaverse
 - 🌱 I’m currently learning digital twin
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on market
-- 📫 How to reach me ...
+- 📫 How to reach me ding.fei81@gmail.com

 <!---
 Filike/Filike is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.